tidoust/media-tests/README.md

 ## Running the demo

 The [demo](https://tidoust.github.io/media-tests/) requires support for the list of technologies mentioned above.
-Currently, this means Google Chrome with WebGPU enabled.
+Currently, this means using Google Chrome with WebGPU enabled.

 The demo lets the user:
 - Choose a source of input to create an initial stream of `VideoFrame`: either an animation created from scratch (using `OffscreenCanvas`) or a stream generated from a camera.